turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.md

 ## Learning Goals

-* Understand why apps implement multi-tenancy at a high level
+* Explain what multi-tenancy is and why we implement it.
-* Understand how multi-tenancy is implemented at the routes level
+* Implement multi-tenancy at the routes level.
-* Understand how multi-tenancy is implemented at a database level
+* Implement multi-tenancy at the controller level.
-* Understand how multi-tenancy is handled at the controller level
+* Design a database for a mutli-tenant application.

 ## Structure

-* 10 - Lecture: High Level Multi-tenancy
+* 10 - Conversation: High Level Multi-tenancy
-* 15 - Project Setup
+* 15 - App Setup
 * 5  - Break
-* 25 - Lecture: Router & Controller Multi-tenancy
+* 25 - Setting up routes and controllers for Multi-tenancy
 * 5  - Break
-* 25 - Lecture: Database Multi-tenancy
+* 25 - Database level Multi-tenancy
 * 5  - Break
 * 20 - Workshop 1
-* 5  - Questions & Recap
+* 5  - Questions